-The third annual Cape Town Fringe Festival, a local arts festival taking place from 22 September 2016 until 8 October 2016, will give the city's local and international audiences a chance to experience some of the freshest material to emerge out of the cultural mash-up that is South Africa today.
+The forth annual Cape Town Fringe Festival, a local arts festival taking place from 21 September 2017 until 8 October 2017, will give the city's local and international audiences a chance to experience some of the freshest material to emerge out of the cultural mash-up that is South Africa today.
 Make sure to visit, there will be something on for everybody!

-As the Cape Town Fringe Festival CEO Tony Lankester describes the newest addition, the International Busker's Festival in 2016: 'In many respects busking is the original crowd-funding, it’s also one of the oldest forms of theatre but, in South Africa, it’s not always accorded the same respect as other performance arts.
-We have brought out some international acts to add variety to the programme but our local street performers certainly dominate and will hold their own with the crowds.'
+Cape Town Buskers Festival CEO Tony Lankester says, "In many respects busking is the original crowdfunding.
+It’s also one of the oldest forms of theatre but, in South Africa, it’s not always accorded the same respect as other performance arts.
+We will be bringing out some international acts to add variety to the programme but our local street performers will certainly dominate and will hold their own with the crowds."

-Bookings/Tickets: Tickets are between R40 and R100 per ticket, half-price tickets make the event even more accessible to all.
-Bookings and secure ticket sales: on the website or call the Box Office Call Centre: 0860 002 004 or call in at the Fringe Box Office at City Hall
+Bookings/Tickets: Tickets are from R40 but several free shows and performances also.
+Bookings and secure ticket sales: on the website or call the Box Office Call Centre: 0860 002 004

 Please use the hashtags #CTFringe or follow @CTFringe or join capetownfringe on Facebook.
 Source: Rabbit in a Hat